 - Build organizational capacity for implementing care transitions; and

 - Execute for improved quality and outcomes.

 We provide these supports through a combination of research, advice, technical assistance, training, and performance support.
-When multiple teams or organizations are involved, we offer our Learning Collaborative solution to optimize organizational learning and execution.
+When multiple teams or organizations are involved, we offer our Action Learning solution to optimize organizational learning and execution.